ESSS/alfasim-sdk/docs/source/plugins/03_plugin_structure.rst

 Plugins Structure
 =================

-As mentioned in :ref:`quick-start-section`, the |sdk| package has some utilities to help in the process to create a plugin file.
+As mentioned in :ref:`quick-start-section`, the |sdk| package has some utilities to help in the process of creating a plugin file.

 First, to create the plugin use :program:`new`: